 Kuwait is home to ruins from ancient civilizations.
 Failaka Island houses the barest remnants of Dilmun culture, which date back to the third century BCE.
 There are ongoing archaeological digs on the island; a few of the sites are Al-Khidir, Al-Quraniya, and Al-Qusur.
 These digs have revealed the foundations of various structures and some pottery.

 Sweco, a water distribution company in Kuwait, built the Kuwait Towers, a popular tourist attraction that contains a mixture of contemporary western and traditional Islamic architecture.
-The combination of the two separate worlds is seen a sign of the progressive nature of Kuwaiti society.
-There are three different towers, two are water towers.
+The combination of the two separate worlds is seen as a sign of the progressive nature of Kuwaiti society.
+There are three different towers, two of them being water towers.
 The tallest holds 4,500 cubic meters of water and has a restaurant at the top.
 The middle tower is just a water tower, holding the same amount of water as the tallest, and the third and shortest tower houses electrical equipment for the other two towers.

 The most popular sport in Kuwait is football (U.S. soccer).
 The national team, “The Blue,” has had some success competing in the Asian League.
 They won the championship in 1980, were runner-ups in 1976, and took third place in 1984.
 The Kuwait Football Association was banned from international play by FIFA in October 2015.
 The suspension was reconfirmed in May 2017 and it is unclear when the ban will be lifted.